theoferguson/theo-ferguson-vendrix-technical-challenge/README.md

 **_VERY IMPORTANT_**

 1. Ensure you have above packages installed
-2. Clone the repo: `git clone git@github.com:Vendrix-Inc/technical-challenge-2022.git`
+2. Clone (do not fork) the repo: `git clone git@github.com:Vendrix-Inc/technical-challenge-2022.git`
 3. Open the repo in VS Code
 4. Create your own public repo under your Github account with the name `${firstName}-${lastName}-vendrix-technical-challenge`
 5. Copy content of the newly cloned Vendrix technical challenge into your newly created repo for submission.